sveltinio/sveltin/README.md

 # Sveltin

-Sveltin is a CLI (Command Line Interface) created to boost the developers productivity working on <strong>SvelteKit powered static websites</strong>.
+Sveltin is a CLI (Command Line Interface) created to boost the developers productivity working on <strong>SvelteKit v1.0 powered static websites</strong>.

 ## :warning: Project Status

 > Sveltin is under active development and some changes are expected before we hit version 1.0.
-At the same time, we will do our best to follow the progress toward SvelteKit v1.0 (Latest SvelteKit tested version is **1.0.0-next-561**).
 If you get stuck, reach out for help in the [discussions tab](https://github.com/sveltinio/sveltin/discussions) or open an [issue](https://github.com/sveltinio/sveltin/issues).

 ## :mega: Overview